 Okay, back to the math of the TPRS…

 87% of students who have used the TPRS method have become fluent 6X faster than their counterparts using other methods.

-I have been teaching German for over 12 years, and in that time I have had the honour of teaching German to over 20000 people, and 80% of that is a really huge number.
+I’ve been passionate about teaching German for over 14 years, and in that time I’ve had the honour of teaching German to more than 20000 people, and 87% of that is a huge number.

 How many other methods can boast of such numbers?

 And it’s not just international students outside Germany.

 I also used to teach young students and they really struggled with the German grammar before I discovered the TPRS method.